mlearnfab/pyweb/_sources/curriculum.md

 <p>&nbsp;</p>

-- **Unit 6: Branching.** In Unit 6 we study various techniques for branching through statements, such as if .. else.
+- **Unit 6: Branching.** In Unit 6 we study various techniques for branching.

 <p>&nbsp;</p>

 - **Unit 7: Functions.** In Unit 7 we introduce Python functions.
-In your study of Python, you will be writing your own functions but also accessing the rich array of functions in the Python standard and extended libraries.
+You will learn to write your own functions but also access the rich array of functions in the Python standard and extended libraries.